-Note: crm mon may display different resource names, group names, or resource order on your system.
+Note: crm_mon may display different resource names, group names, or resource order on the system.

-2. Determine the cause of the problem and resolve it before continuing with this procedure.

-3. On the active SMW, put the passive SMW into standby mode.
+- 2. Determine the cause of the problem and resolve it before continuing with this procedure. - 3.
+On the active SMW, put the passive SMW into standby mode.